Elkhorn, Manitoba: Federal representation

 Elkhorn is represented in the Canadian Parliament as part of the riding of Brandon-Souris.
-The current Member of Parliament is Larry Maguire, whom the constituents first elected in 2013.
+The current Member of Parliament is Grant Jackson, whom the constituents first elected in 2025.

 In the 2011 federal election, the community had 309 registered voters of which 184 cast ballots.
 At 59.55%, voter turnout was slightly higher than the constituency level of 57.54%, but lower than the national level of 61.1%.